MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-BOMs.md

 Assembly BOMs can have multiple levels, which means that a component on the assembly BOM can be an assembly item itself.
 In that case, the **Assembly BOM** field on the assembly BOM line contains **Yes**.

 Special requirements apply to items on assembly BOMs with regards to availability.
-For more information, see the "To see the availability of an item by its use in assembly BOMs" section in [View the Availability of Items](inventory-how-availability-overview.md).
+For more information, see [To see the availability of an item by its use in assembly BOMs](inventory-how-availability-overview.md#to-view-the-availability-of-an-item-by-its-use-in-assembly-or-production-boms).

 There are two parts to creating an assembly BOM:
 - Setting up a new item